 |4″ No-Hide||7″ No-Hide||11″ No-Hide|

 The beef, chicken and pork used in No-Hides are all sourced in the US from animals that are humanely-raised.
-All the protein ingredients come from animals that have been USDA inspected and approved for human consumption (aka “human grade”).
+All the protein ingredients come from animals that have been approved for human consumption (aka “human grade”).
 The salmon used is 100% wild caught, usually from the North Atlantic seas.
 We never use factory-farmed animals or fish.

 Beef: Beef, Beef Gelatin, Brown Rice Flour, Organic Eggs, Olive Oil, Banana, Bromelain (Pineapple), Chicken: Chicken, Chicken Gelatin, Brown Rice Flour, Organic Eggs, Olive Oil, Banana, Bromelain (Pineapple).